What you need to do if you want to obtain a PhD from the Faculty of Human Sciences:

 - Where applicable, if your name has changed from those mentioned in the certificate documents by marriage or similar, a certificate to that effect.

-Documents for admission according to PromO of 10.09.2024:
+Documents required for admission according to § 5 Doctoral Regulations as of 10.09.2024:

 The Doctoral Office will check according to your documents,